 Your VCE program is the complete list of VCE units that you enrol in over the Senior school years.
-Most of our VCE students graduate with 22-24 units completed over three years.
-If you are planning to enrol in some Units 3-4 in Year 11, you should be aware that these units are more challenging than Units 1-2.
-Also keep in mind that you can vary the number of units you do in any one year - you do not have to do twelve or fourteen units in a year.
+Most of our VCE students graduate with 20 units completed over three years.
+If you are planning to enrol in a Unit 3-4 in Year 11, you should be aware that these units are more challenging than Units 1-2.
+Also keep in mind that you can vary the number of units you do in any one year.